 [jdoe@gator3 mzmine]$ module load mzmine

-Let's try the launcher script to star mzMine in a gui session under SLURM and wrap it in Xpra, so we can connect from the outside.
-Here's the help message when you get if you use the '-h' argument'
+Let's try the launcher script to start mzMine in a gui session under SLURM and wrap it in Xpra, so we can connect from the outside.
+Running with the '-h' argument shows other helpful flags, a sample of this are shown below:

 [jdoe@gator3 mzmine]$ launch_mzmine_gui -h